appvia/terranetes/docs/terranetes-controller/admin/providers.md

   type: 0
 ```

-4. Provision the binding to the pods
+4. **Provision Binding to Pods**: Create an AzureIdentityBinding resource to associate the AzureIdentity with the pods that require access to the Azure resources.
+This binding is crucial for filtering pods in the namespace and granting them the necessary permissions.

 ```yaml
 apiVersion: aadpodidentity.k8s.io/v1